Introduction

 The Truth about Food Additives – Facts vs Fiction

-Read here more information regarding additives.
+Read here more information regarding .

 • Collaborations across the food chain -> Public-private partnerships can improve food waste reduction.
 Industry, academia, and government are converging in “innovation hubs” to leverage transdisciplinary research.
 This collaborative approach accelerates progress in reducing food loss and waste while ensuring the safety of innovative technologies.

-To read more about solutions and studies regardingg reducing food loss in the middle segment, download the full IFT report here.
+To read more about solutions and case studies regardingg reducing food loss in the middle segment, download the full IFT report here.

 Conclusion